 We are hopeful that park visitors will respect posted signs, and also anticipate that peer education will be necessary for the ordinance to be successful.
 This is how similar laws have worked in Seattle and Portland.
 If someone refuses to stop smoking in a park after being asked to stop, citizens are encouraged to contact a Park Ranger at 360.570.3905.

 Am I still be able to use chewing tobacco in a park?

 Yes.
 Please be courteous of other park users.

 Am I be able to vape in a park?

 No. The ordinance prohibits the use of electronic cigarettes, vapor cigarettes or other similar products.
 More research is needed to understand the health impact of e-cigarettes, but studies have found carcinogens and toxins contained in them.

-Will there be designated smoking areas in parks where I can smoke?
+Are there designated smoking areas in parks where I can smoke?

-No. Smoking will be prohibited in all areas of Olympia’s parks and trails.
+No. Smoking is prohibited in all areas of Olympia’s parks and trails.

 No. The use of marijuana in public places including parks is prohibited under Washington State Law.